'Hurrah Chiloe': an introduction to the Port Desire Notebook

 The boats arrived back at Isla San Pedro to rejoin the Beagle after an 'absence of fortnight'.
 The Beagle had 'failed in surveying outer coast', but had discovered that previous charts of Chiloé had overstated the length of the island by 25 per cent.
 On p.
 107 Darwin described the dense forest on the island, and 'walk many feet above ground' was expanded in his Beagle diary for 8 December into a marvelous description of how Darwin and FitzRoy struggled to get to the top of the island by climbing over the fallen trees.

 From this point Darwin was back on the Beagle and the rest of the notebook is notes and diagrams apparently relating to the Chonos archipelago (see South America, pp. 119-20).
 The final pages of the notebook are, however, complicated by excised and blank pages and it is extremely difficult to date this part of the notebook.
 It is not even possible to be sure of the order in which these pages were written.
-On pp. 116-117 Darwin drew a 'ground plan showing the relation between veins and concretionary zones' which is copied almost without change as woodcut no. 20 in South America, p.
+On pp. 116-117 Darwin drew a 'ground plan showing the relation between veins and concretionary zones' which he later drew out more formally in CUL-DAR39.195.
+It was published as woodcut no. 20 in South America, p.
 124 (and below).
 This diagram relates to the area around Castro on Chiloe, so it seems likely to have been drawn at the end of November.
 The simple sketch of a hollow concretion on p.
 118 seems to be the prototype of the one which appears in the Red Notebook on p.
 160.

 'ground plan showing the relation between veins and concretionary zones' on Chiloe.
 Fig. 20 from South America, p.
 124.